gnowledge/gnowledge.github.io/projects/stemgames.md

 The projects and resources published at the platform are released under Creative Commons License (CC By SA 4.0 unless mentioned otherwise by the contributors).

 ## Free and Open Source Software
 The Platform and Mobile App Source code is available from https://github.com/gnowledge/

-**Credit:**
-Figure 1 by Charles Fadel and Krishna Chaitanya Velaga - File:Framework for 21st Century Learning.jpg, CC BY-SA 4.0, https://commons.wikimedia.org/w/index.php?curid=77435748